 New provisions in ESSA requires districts to inform parents and guardians of opt-out policies and affirms a parent's right to have their children opt-out of statewide standardized tests, where state and local policies permit.
+However, SED has taken the position that since New York State law is silent on the right to opt-out; there is no obligation to inform parents.

-• [ESEA III2 (e)(2)(A)]

-"(A) IN GENERAL.-At the beginning of each school year, a local educational agency that receives funds under this part shall notify the parents of each student attending any school receiving funds under this part that the parents may request, and the local educational agency will provide the parents on request (and in a timely manner), information regarding any State or local educational agency policy regarding student participation in any assessments mandated by section 1111(b)(2) and by the State or local educational agency, which shall include a policy, procedure, or parental right to opt the child out of such assessment, where applicable.
+• [ESEA III2 (e)(2)(A)] "IN GENERAL.-At the beginning of each school year, a local educational agency that receives funds under this part shall notify the parents of each student attending any school receiving funds under this part that the parents may request, and the local educational agency will provide the parents on request (and in a timely manner), information regarding any State or local educational agency policy regarding student participation in any assessments mandated by section 1111(b)(2) and by the State or local educational agency, which shall include a policy, procedure, or parental right to opt the child out of such assessment, where applicable.